Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 25- Cold or Hot Smoker

-This elaborate design allows you to control the smoke so you can infuse meat or fish with cold or hot smoke.
+This elaborate design allows you to control the smoke so you can infuse meat or fish with cold or hot smoke like this one by instructables.
 One smoker, two smoking methods.
 It’s like getting two pieces of equipment for the price of one.

 26- Cardboard Homemade Smoker

-Sounds impossible, but you can create a smoker that uses fire out of a recycled cardboard box.
+Sounds impossible, but you can create a smoker like this one on youtube that uses fire out of a recycled cardboard box.
 You will need a large box, some wooden dowels, an aluminum drip pan, and some wood chips.

 Add some meat or fish and you’re ready to start smoking meat.
 It’s a low and slow meat smoking process but it’s cheap, easy to build, and infuses great smoky flavor into meat and fish.